How to create a business financial model

 Choosing your tool

 Either you’ll want to create your forecast in Excel or use a specialist tool, like Brixx.
-We actually wrote an entire article about choosing the right tool for your financial models, which you can check out here.
+We actually wrote an entire article about choosing the right tool for your financial models, alongside how to begin setting up a business in Brixx.

 Be aware that Excel does have its drawbacks for modelling, some of which can be mitigated, but remember that unlike modelling software, Excel was never created for forecasting/modelling purposes, so be patient and know what you want to build before doing so.